VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 1.4 Create Bundles for each Emulator (Optional; Only for X11/Xaw and Gtk+ Port)

-The VICE distribution contains a single application bundle called VICE.
+For some ports (namely X11 and Gtk+) the VICE distribution contains only a single application bundle called VICE.
 If you run this one by double clicking on it then it will ask which emulator to run.

 If you want to have own bundles for each emulator then simply copy the VICE bundle to a new one and name this after one of the emulators (e.g. x64).
 If